Art Exhibits: What's on display in the Fort Wayne area

 ALL WEEKEND – “Vocabulary of Metaphors” – Ends Oct.
 23; features work of Jim Dine; Mimi and Ian Rolland Art and Visual Communication Center, University of Saint Francis, 2701 Spring St.; gallery hours, 9 to 5 p.m.
 Monday through Friday, 10 a.m. to 5 p.m.
 Saturday and 1 to 5 p.m.
 Sunday.

-FRIDAY AND SATURDAY – “Joys of Summer” – Features local and national artists; Castle Gallery Fine Art, 1202 W. Wayne St.; hours, 11 a.m. to 6 p.m.
+FRIDAY AND SATURDAY – “Sweet September” – Features virtual interpretations of the early fall season, including contemporary Impressionism, plein air and abastract work; Castle Gallery Fine Art, 1202 W. Wayne St.; hours, 11 a.m. to 6 p.m.
 Friday, Saturday and Thursday and noon to 5 p.m.
 Wednesday or by appointment; castlegallery.com.

-FRIDAY AND SATURDAY – “Kristy Jo Beber: Colorful Stoneware Pottery and Acrylic Paintings” – Ends Wednesday; The Orchard Gallery of Fine Art, 6312-A Covington Road; hours, 10 a.m. to 6 p.m.
+FRIDAY AND SATURDAY – Sarah Creason paintings and Thomas Braun woodturning – Ends Sept.
+30; The Orchard Gallery of Fine Art, 6312-A Covington Road; hours, 10 a.m. to 6 p.m.
 Monday through Friday and 10 a.m. to 4 p.m.
 Saturday.

+FRIDAY AND SATURDAY – Fort Wayne Artists Guild – Ends Nov.
+19; Gallery at Jefferson Pointe; hours, noon to 8 p.m.
+Thursday, Friday and Saturday.

 SATURDAY – “INCH by INCH” – Ends Oct.
-5; features work of Heidi Malott that includes more than 200 small paintings; open house from noon to 4 p.m.
-Saturday; Gallery K on Broadway, 2445 Broadway; gallery hours, noon to 5 p.m.
+5; features work of Heidi Malott that includes more than 200 small paintings; Gallery K on Broadway, 2445 Broadway; gallery hours, noon to 5 p.m.
 Wednesday, Thursday and Saturday.

-SUNDAY – Paintings by Alan Grinsfelder – Ends Sunday; Langhinrichs Art Gallery, Unitarian Universalist Congregation, 5310 Old Mill Road; 9 a.m. to noon Sunday, Monday and Thursday.
+SATURDAY – Paintings by Diana Fair – Ends Oct.
+23; Langhinrichs Art Gallery, Unitarian Universalist Congregation, 5310 Old Mill Road; 9 a.m. to noon Sunday or by appointment by calling 744-1867.

+THURSDAY – “Over/Under” – Opens Thursday and ends Oct.
+2; features work by Gabe Duggan, Robin Haller, Kate Nartker and Janie Woodbridge; also, “Portraits” by Debra Clem; Artlink, 300 E. Main St.; hours, 10 a.m. to 8 p.m.
+Thursday, 10 a.m. to 6 p.m.
+Friday and Saturday and noon to 5 p.m.
+Sunday.
+Opening reception from 5 to 8 p.m.
+Thursday.